A Message to the Parent Soccer Coach

 Proactive Soccer, Inc.

-In addition to Soccer weeks, Proactive Sports offers specialized Track and Field and Basketball Camps.For information contact firstname.lastname@example.org putting either Basketball or Track in the subject line.
+In addition to Soccer weeks, Proactive Sports is offering a specialized Track and Field Camp.For information contact firstname.lastname@example.org putting Track in the subject line.

 These Camps fill quickly so you must apply early !!!